 Let's begin with a show of hands of who managed to complete the pre-workshop reading.

 Let's have a Q and A discussion of some of the ideas from the pre-reading, which provide background information on Qualitative Research Methods.
 The discussion points I will be using are on the 1st post on the Padlet wall below.
+Which also include my take home points for this workshop.

 Why are you here?